b-k/py1040/Readme.md

 > FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE
 > PROGRAM IS WITH YOU.

-This version was written by BK over the course of a weekend at home, and is therefore not endorsed by or otherwise related to his employer.
+This version was first written by BK over the course of a weekend at home, and is therefore not endorsed by or otherwise related to his employer.